Avery-Hantla/CFD-2D-NS-FV/README.md

 This code is capable of handling an arbitrary mesh with cells containing n number of sides.
 There is both first and second-order reconstruction implemented along with the squeeze limiter.

 Note that some features such as CGNS, GPU, and ROE Flux are still under development

+## Requirements
+ - CMake

 ## Installation
 To install and build the program, clone the repo then make a build directory and use CMake to build